paulrouget/vianaic/README.md

 **Vianaic** is a written script.
 It is pronounced: "*vee-ah-NAY-ick*".
 It is not a new language.
 It is a different way of writting.
 It can be used to write English or any of the languages that uses the 26 letters of the Latin alphabet.
 It is loosely based off of Arabic script and Roman letters.

 People use Vianaic for different reasons.
-Often it is used for journaling, as a way to obfuscate the prose.
+Often it is used for journaling as a way to obfuscate the prose.

 ## Origin

-Vianaic was created by Reddit user [u/vilhjalmurengi](https://reddit.com/u/vilhjalmurengi), it was mentioned for the first time in [this reddit thread](https://www.reddit.com/r/Handwriting/comments/7x3hki/i_originally_created_this_script_its_not_a/).
+Vianaic was created by Reddit user [u/vilhjalmurengi](https://reddit.com/u/vilhjalmurengi).
+It was mentioned for the first time in [this reddit thread](https://www.reddit.com/r/Handwriting/comments/7x3hki/i_originally_created_this_script_its_not_a/).
 As a follow up to that post, the subreddit [/r/vianaic](https://reddit.com/r/vianaic) was created.

 [/u/vilhjalmurengi](https://reddit.com/u/vilhjalmurengi):